confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 ***

-### molecule/mtls-java11-debian
+### molecule/mtls-java11-rhel

-#### Scenario mtls-java11-debian test's the following:
+#### Scenario mtls-java11-rhel test's the following:

-Installation of Confluent Platform on Debian9.
+Installation of Confluent Platform on CentOS7.

 MTLS enabled.

 Java 11.

-#### Scenario mtls-java11-debian verify test's the following:

-Validates that Java 11 is in use.

-***

-### molecule/mtls-java8-ubuntu

-#### Scenario mtls-java8-ubuntu test's the following:

-Installation of Confluent Platform on Ubuntu1804.

-MTLS enabled.

-Java 8.

-#### Scenario mtls-java8-ubuntu verify test's the following:
+#### Scenario mtls-java11-rhel verify test's the following:

 Validates that Java 11 is in use.